DYNA26: 27 April 2026. More info

 APL Quest Link: 2013-4: Keeping Things In Balance

-Write a function which returns a 1 if the opening and closing parentheses in a character vector are balanced, or a zero otherwise.
+Write a function that returns a 1 if the opening and closing parentheses in a character vector are balanced, or a zero otherwise.

 Video thumbnail